 What is definitely more concerning for the average internet user is the copious amount of malware being spread on the internet.
-There are countless types of malicious software present on the web and just as many ways of spreading it.
-Some will simply gain access to your personal data on the device while others can lock you out from accessing certain files or even using the device to its full functionality (such as ransomware).
+Countless types of malicious software are present on the web and just as many ways of spreading it.
+Some will gain access to your personal data on the device, while others can lock you out from accessing certain files or even using the device to its full functionality (such as ransomware).
 There have even been cases of viruses that destroyed the actual hardware of personal computers by making them overheat and disabling the safety mechanisms that prevented thermal damage to the components.

-To many people’s great relief, most modern antivirus utilities can easily handle Trojans, rootkits, spyware, adware, ransomware, and more.
+Most modern antivirus utilities can easily handle Trojans, rootkits, spyware, adware, ransomware, and more to many people's great relief.
 We have picked several of these software that we believe should take care of nearly any malware problem you might have.

-However, before getting to the comparison, let’s have a better understand what exactly is an antivirus software.
+However, before getting to the comparison, let’s better understand what antivirus software is exactly.

 What’s an Antivirus?

 Antivirus software is one of the things that keeps your computer or mobile phone safe from malware and cybercriminals.
-It typically does so by inspecting the network traffic going in and out of your device – be it web pages, files, or applications.
+It typically does so by inspecting your device's network traffic – be it web pages, files, or applications.

 What Does an Antivirus Protect From?

 Hackers are constantly trying to gain access to or damage your computer or mobile device without your knowledge.
-That is why we believe it is important to know what types of malicious software are out there and which ones does your antivirus protect from.
+That is why we believe it is important to know what types of malicious software are out there and which ones your antivirus protects.

 Here are some examples of malicious software that any respectable antivirus should be able to protect you from: